Tips for Meal Planning and Prep in the New Year

 If your goals for the new year include eating healthier, or finding more time to relax during your work week, then getting into a routine of meal planning and prep may be a great way to achieve both.

-Meal prepping looks different for everyone; some people like to cook full meals for the week ahead, while others like to prep different components to throw together quickly at dinner time.
+Meal prepping looks different for everyone.
+Some people like to cook full meals for the week ahead,.
+Others like to prep different components to throw together quickly at dinner time.